-Our story doesn 't quite end here in fact it leaves a mystery to which Bramhamers have little clue.
-We believe that Michael Pretty was banished to prison for his misdemeanors .
-But , when we read some years after , of a Michael Pretty whose clothes were found beside the Lakeland waters, lost , presumed drowned was this OUR Michael Pretty ?
+Our story doesn 't quite end here .
+In fact , it leaves a mystery to which Bramhamers have little clue.
+After serving two years in Rudgate for fraud, during which time he played the prison organ [naturally] , was visited by Derek Shaw and had Mrs. Hale of Bramham as his probation officer , Mlchael Pretty disappeared .
+But , when we read some years after , of a Michael Pretty whose clothes were found beside the Lakeland waters, lost , presumed drowned , was this OUR Michael Pretty ?
 And , if it was, had he taken his guilty secrets to a watery grave?
-Or is he still peddling his dreams around the parishes of England , persuading the naive to install a Carlo Curli or at least acquire a bargain from a closed down church ?
+Or is he still peddling his dreams around the parishes of England , persuading the naive to install a Carlo Curli , or at least acquire a bargain from a closed down church ?

-One thing is for sure; if he IS around he will be finding a wealth of discarded churches, and plenty of innocent PCCs on whom to practise his wiles and fulfil his fantasies.
+One thing is for sure; if he IS around, he will be finding a wealth of discarded churches, and plenty of innocent PCCs on whom to practise his wiles and fulfil his fantasies.